zzonyo/trust-docs-test/source/index.html.md

 high      | float     | High price during the interval vol       | float     | Aggregated trading value during the interval (in quote currency)

-<aside class="notice">When symbol is set to "hb10" amount, count, and vol will always have the value of 0</aside>
+<aside class="notice">When symbol is set to "hb10" or "huobi10", amount, count, and vol will always have the value of 0</aside>

 ### Pull Request